 2. The rug’s fibers are densely knotted together, resulting in a plusher feel; and

 3. The rug can host a highly detailed and intricate design.

 Although the design and intricacy of an Oriental rug may be seen from the front, the rug's backside tells the entire story of its intricacy and knot density.
 You can literally count the knots per square inch and see the pattern reflected from the rug's frontside by looking at the rear of the rug.

 An Oriental rug can be created in one of two ways:

 - by a machine process.

-The rug is made (sometimes by a number of artists at once) on a loom by attaching a number of strings or "Weft" vertically, and then weaving the wool in and out of the weft to create the rugs design and imagery.
-The more knots per inch, the more detailed and durable the design.
+Hand-woven or handcrafted carpets are more distinctive and one-of-a-kind, with tiny imperfections and precise detail that can't be duplicated by a machine.
+The rug is manufactured on a loom by attaching a number of strings or "Weft" vertically and then weaving the wool in and out of the weft to create the rug's design and images (often by a number of artists at the same time).
+The higher the number of knots per inch, the more detailed and long-lasting the design.

 Machine-Made Oriental Rugs

 Rugs that may be created rapidly and with near-perfect accuracy (for example, a machine-made rug may measure 8x10', whereas a hand-made rug may measure 7.97x10.08') are also referred to as "hand-tufted."
 Hand tufted and fully machine manufactured are the two primary forms of machine created rug: